Għonnella: Origins

-The origins of the għonnella are unknown.
-It has been described as a "western garment, worn in an eastern fashion."
+The origins of the għonnella are ultimately unclear; it has been described as a "western garment, worn in an eastern fashion."
 Maltese historians Ciantar and Abela were of the view that the għonnella had evolved from traditional Sicilian dress:

 "One cannot deny that the frequent interchange made between the Maltese and Sicilians influenced local customs.
 Sicilian influence may be discovered both in the eating habits of the Maltese as well as in the costumes worn in Malta.
 The garb worn by the Maltese women is a case in point.
 The women of Malta wear a long black mantel that flows down from the head to the heels.
 Unlike in Sicily, the net (strascino) is not worn.
 Our women of the lower classes wear a mantel made of black wool.
 Noble women, the wives of the Professors of Law and Medicine and rich citizens wear mantels made of silk...."

-According to local legend, the għonnella was first introduced to Malta in 1224 C.E. as a sign of mourning by the women of Celano in the Abruzzi region of Italy, who were said to have been expelled - first to Sicily, and then to Malta - by Enrico de Morra, acting on the orders of Holy Roman Emperor Frederick II, following the massacre of their husbands.
+According to local legend, the għonnella was first introduced to Malta in 1224 as a sign of mourning by the women of Celano in the Abruzzi region of Italy, who were said to have been expelled - first to Sicily, and then to Malta - by Enrico de Morra, acting on the orders of Holy Roman Emperor Frederick II, following the massacre of their husbands.
 There is some historical evidence of this event recorded in the chronicles of Riccardo di San Germano:

 "Henricus de Morra iussu imperiali Celanenses reuocat ubique dispersos, ut ad propria redeant, et redeuntes capit et in Siciliam mittit, quos apud Maltam dirigit Imperator."

 An alternate legend, which plays on the similarity between the Faldetta and a traditional nun's habit, suggests that the women of Malta adopted this costume in 1798, to ward off the unwanted advances of Napoleon Bonaparte's troops.
 However, this theory was dismissed as a fairy tale in a National Geographic essay about Malta (1935).